Starling Bank Review

 As a holder of a Starling Personal Account, you’ll earn 0.50% interest (AER) on your current account balance up to £2,000 and 0.25% up to £85,000.

 You’ll also be able to apply for an overdraft by using the app, with an interest rate of 15% EAR charged on however much you borrow.
+As of April 1st, 2020, the interest rate on overdrafts with Starling will range between 15%, 25% and 35% depending on your credit rating.

 You’ll get a daily cash withdrawal limit of £300 and instant notifications when money leaves, or comes into your account, while also being able to view a personalised summary of your spending to see where your money is going.